fscott/texter/README.md

-# Texter - A program to search a text file for a given term by various methods.
+# Texter - A program to search text files for a given term by various methods.

+This program searches for words (either a user-selected word or a random word) within text files.

 ### Requirements: